WebSnifferHQ/ExpeditedTransferOutRegistrars/README.md

 # Expedited Transfer Out Registrars

-A list of domain name registrars with the capability to expedite outbound domain transfers.
+A list of domain name registrars that offer the ability to expedite outbound domain transfers.

-A domain name transfer from one registrar to another can take about 5-7 days to complete.
-Some registrars allow to expedite the transfer so the domain name transfers within a matter of hours instead of days by following some steps.
-Below is the list of such registrars as well as the description of the steps that you need to take.
+Typically, a domain transfer between registrars can take 5-7 days to complete.
+However, some registrars allow you to expedite the transfer, reducing the process to just a few hours by following certain steps.
+Below is a list of such registrars, along with a description of the steps required to expedite the transfer.

 ## Table of Contents